waelse7/playwright-project/README.md

 ## Note

-this project is still WIP and does not work.
+This project is still WIP and does not work.